Meryovi/hobby-aoc-2023/ts/README.md

 **Goals:**
 All projects regardless of programming language should have a similar structure and approach.
-My personal goal for the TypeScript problems is to resolve them using a concise coding style without sacrificing too much readability.
+My personal goal for the TypeScript problems is to resolve them using a concise, mostly functional, coding style without sacrificing too much readability.

+For this one I'll only do the fun ones. :)